DiiSollertia/HoloDB/README.md

 - CSVs for original music published on YouTube and Spotify;
 - Try to source for privated/deleted/otherwise commonly unavailable original music;
 - Create a by year compilation video of original music for documentational and promotional purposes;
-- Provide published Google Sheets link for accessability
+- Provide published Google Sheets link for accessability;
+- Create REST API to provide data

 ## Special Thanks
-Cover Corp for creating hololive production
-joexyz on Discord for advice on database schema
+Cover Corp for creating hololive production joexyz on Discord for advice on database schema [Completely Unofficial Civia Archive Channel](https://www.youtube.com/channel/UCIrO3R_SG3TZhXvzMhOP7jw) for upload information on Civia videos
 All information was obtained from publically available resources, one of the more useful sites include the [official hololive production website](https://hololive.hololivepro.com/en/)